CircuitQ: An open-source toolbox for superconducting circuits: Introduction

 In this work, we provide a structured review of the superconducting circuit quantization procedure implemented in the software toolbox CircuitQ.
-This provides an insight into the software implementation, but also serves as a more general review of the quantization process of superconducting circuits by constructing the Hamiltonian in a symbolic and numerical form.
+This provides an insight into the software implementation, but also serves as a more general review of the quantization process of superconducting circuits by constructing the Hamiltonian.
 CircuitQ is written in Python and can be used to analyze superconducting circuits that are a user-defined combination of Josephson junctions, linear inductances, and capacitances.
 It takes the circuit and optionally the circuit component parameters as an input and returns the quantum physical properties of the circuit, particularly the corresponding Hamiltonian in symbolic and numerical form.
-Depending on the shape of the potential, CircuitQ can dynamically perform the numerical implementation in the charge basis, the flux basis, or in a mixture of both.
+Figure~\ref{fig:examples} provides an overview of this conceptual procedure for three example circuits.
+Depending on the shape of the inductive potential, CircuitQ can dynamically perform the numerical implementation in the charge basis, the flux basis, or in a mixture of both.
 Therefore, it provides a toolbox for circuits comprising different parameter regimes.
+As detailed in section~\ref{sec:demonstration}, this implementation works well for few-node circuits, where the direct implementation of the node variables with the flux and charge basis is a natural choice, whereas the limits of this implementations are reached for more complex circuits.
 The interface offers the possibility for a general circuit input.
 A variety of features and degrees of freedom can be adjusted by the user, such as the circuit composition, the component parameters, ground nodes, offset charges, and loop fluxes.
-In order to analyze the circuit in view of noisy environments, we implemented an estimation of the $T_1$ lifetime of an eigenstate by considering three different relaxation mechanisms.
+In order to analyze the circuit in view of noisy environments, we implemented an estimation of the $T_1$ lifetime of an eigenstate by considering three common relaxation mechanisms.
 Finally, we showcase the software by comparing its accuracy to specialized circuit solvers for several prominent qubit circuits.
 We provide community access to CircuitQ by making the code and documentation publicly available on GitHub~\footnote{Link to GitHub repository: \url{https://github.com/PhilippAumann/circuitq}}.